And if you liked this post, be sure to check out these popular posts:

 Instead, Mary Lincoln invited a young couple named Henry Rathbone and Clara Harris — both of whom would be scarred by what they witnessed that night.

 What could have happened if Grant had attended the play?
-That's one Abraham Lincoln fact we'll never know.
+That's one fact about Abraham Lincoln we'll never know.